SwiftGen/SwiftGen/Documentation/templates/MigrationGuide.md

 | `swift3` | ➡️ `scenes-swift3`/`segues-swift3` | Split up into separate templates for the scenes and segues functionality |
 | `swift4` | ➡️ `scenes-swift4`/`segues-swift4` | Split up into separate templates for the scenes and segues functionality |

-⚠️ The `storybards` subcommand from SwiftGen 5.x has been renamed `ib` in SwiftGen 6.0, so be sure to put those templates in a `ib` subfolder and not an `storyboards` subfolder.
+⚠️ The `storybards` parser command from SwiftGen 5.x has been renamed `ib` in SwiftGen 6.0, so be sure to put those templates in a `ib` subfolder and not an `storyboards` subfolder.
 Also be sure to read the paragraph in [the general Migration Guide](../MigrationGuide.md#commands-can-have-multiple-outputs) about how to generate multiple outputs (from multiple templates) for a single input (a single set of input IB files).

 ### Strings